Australia Day, Anzac Day and Q50

 Northern NSW IRB

-2024 NSBARC round of NNSWIRB has not been decided on.
-This is a competition held between members of shooting clubs in Manning Valley (Taree), Port Macquarie, Coffs Harbour and Glen Innes.
-For more information or to register for the first round of the year at Coffs Harbour on the 12th of February go to www.nnsw-irb.org or contact your Club Captain.
+This is a competition held between members of shooting clubs in Manning Valley (Taree), Port Macquarie, Coffs Harbour, Glen Innes and Newcastle (NSBARC).
+For more information and to register, go to www.nnsw-irb.org or contact your Club Captain.

 Target Rifle Australia Postal Competition